Harold Cottam: Recognition and legacy

-Cottam received a "hero's welcome" when Carpathia reached New York.
-For their rescue work, the crew of Carpathia were later awarded medals by the Titanic Survivors Committee.
+Cottam, along with the rest of the crew of Carpathia, received a medal by the Titanic Survivors Committee.
 Crew members were awarded bronze medals, officers silver, and Captain Rostron a silver cup and a gold medal, presented by Margaret 'Molly' Brown.

 Cottam was modest about his role in the disaster and, outside a few interviews, rarely spoke of it to friends and family, preferring privacy.

-He turned down an offer to play himself in the 1958 film A Night to Remember.
-The role went to Alec McCowen.
-In 1979, he was portrayed by Christopher Strauli in S. O. S. Titanic.

 Cottam's crucial role in the disaster was honored in 2013 with a blue plaque on the wall of The Old Ship Inn in Lowdham, Nottinghamshire, where he lived after retiring.
 The plaque reads: